 Some of the winning images of the Small Objects, Big Impact 2013 ASSCR and Questacon Regenerative Medicine Image Competition and the stories behind them can be viewed by clicking on the images below.

-The exhibition has been shown at:
+The exhibition has been seen by over 1 million people, including being shown at:

 – Questacon (Canberra, 2013-15)